Essay · agentic-ai

 The AI is not the continuity.
 You are.

 Your job isn’t just to issue prompts.
-Your job is to maintain the coherent state of the project across sessions, across tools, across the inevitable drift that comes with any long collaboration.
+It’s to maintain the coherent state of the project across sessions, tools, and the inevitable drift that comes with long collaboration.
 That’s a governance function, not a prompting function.
-And it requires the same intentionality you’d bring to managing a team — keeping shared context alive, making sure decisions are documented, knowing when to re-brief.
+And it requires the same intentionality you’d bring to managing a team: keeping shared context alive, making sure decisions are documented, knowing when to re-brief.

-I got my Remote Pilot License for small unmanned aircraft systems before I started building AI systems, and there’s a concept in drone operations called situational awareness — the pilot’s continuous mental model of where the aircraft is, what the airspace looks like, what the weather is doing, and what comes next.
+I got my Remote Pilot License for small unmanned aircraft systems before I started building AI systems, and there’s a concept in drone operations called situational awareness.
+It’s the pilot’s continuous mental model of where the aircraft is, what the airspace looks like, what the weather is doing, and what comes next.
 When you lose situational awareness operating a drone, the aircraft doesn’t warn you.
 It just keeps flying.
-Things start going wrong in ways that don’t make sense until you’ve already lost the thread of what you were supposed to be controlling.
+Things start going wrong in ways that don’t make sense until you’ve already lost the thread of what you were controlling.

 Context drift is the AI equivalent of degraded situational awareness.
 The system keeps running.
 It just stops being governed by what you actually decided.